acuminous/warexec/README.md

 To run the war file type 'java -jar <path-to-war-file>'

+The server will default to http://localhost:8080.
+The port can be overiden by specifying '-Dport=9090'

 # JSP Support
 The project I developed this for doesn't use JSPs.
 If your project does, then add the jars into the lib directory.
 This goes for other jars that are normally provided by the app server too.